crystallabs/crysterm/documentation/positioning.md

 Normally, position or size is specified as integer value, or is left null for auto-calculation.
-However, in certain cases (listed below) it can be specified as a string containing values 'center', 'half', or 'xx%' (for a percentage of parent).
+However, in certain cases (listed below) it can be specified as a string containing values 'center', 'half', or 'xx%+-amount' (for a percentage of parent, plus or minus a certain value).

 1. 'center' makes the widget 50% the size of parent and equally spaced from top and bottom or left and right (i.e. centered).
 1. 'half' equals to half of parent's width or height (i.e. "50%"), without centering.